serban-petrescu/ui5-auth/README.md

   spet.auth.registerComponent(this.getId(), oSpecification, aRoles);
   ```
 - All views which are loaded after this point will be automatically processed by the library.
 If a view or model is built or instantiated in a different manor (e.g. imperative instantiation of a fragment - which should be avoided) then the `spet.auth.processControlTree` method may be used.

+## Best Practices
+You can do a number of things to ensure that you don't run into problems:
+- Avoid imperative manipulation of properties that are changed by the library.
+For simple actions, changes are done only once during view preprocessing, so these changes might be irreversibly reverted by your controller code.
+- Favor declarative bindings such that all the bindings and templates exist when the preprocessing is done.
+- Favor declarative fragment instantiation (to avoid the point from above).

 ## Sample
 A small sample application can be found here: https://serban-petrescu.github.io/ui5-auth/sample/wrapper.html.
 The authorization specification is located here: https://serban-petrescu.github.io/ui5-auth/sample/auth.json.